Do Go On - 373 - The Star Wars Holiday Special

 If it hits you in the head, it will knock you out.

-He's got great coin control.
+He's got a great coin control.

 But if he misses, he's got to run after it.

-He's only got one.
+He's and they've got one.

 Bloody hell.